canonical/checkbox/docs/tutorial/using-checkbox/basic-launcher.rst

     app_id = com.canonical.certification:tutorial

     [test plan]
-    filter = *TODO*
+    filter = *tutorial*
-    unit = com.canonical.certification::smoke
+    unit = com.canonical.certification::tutorial-base

 Start Checkbox using the launcher.
-In addition to filtering the list of test plans, the TODO test plan is now selected by default.
+In addition to filtering the list of test plans, the "Checkbox Base Tutorial" test plan is now selected by default.
 You just need to press ``Enter`` to go to the test selection screen.

 Bypass test plan and test selection screens
 ===========================================